 The steps involved in KYC are typically part of a larger set of processes for onboarding customers.

-KYC is relevant in the financial services industries, the energy industry, and the pharmaceutical industry.
+KYC is relevant for financial services companies, energy companies, and pharmaceutical companies to name a few.

 In the financial services industry, KYC protects against identity theft and fraud for both individuals and businesses.
 For example, a bank might use some form of KYC to verify a customer’s identity before opening an account for them or issuing them a credit card.